kkpatel1/3DImaging/README.md

 * New 3D Image will have name `ImageResults.jpg`

-Good Luck and keep experimenting :D
+Good Luck and keep clicking :D